webdiscus/pug-plugin/README.md

 Type: `boolean` Default: `false`<br>
 Enable / disable extraction of comments to `*.LICENSE.txt` file.

-When used `splitChunks` optimization for node modules that contains comments, then Webpack will extract this comments in separate text file.
+When using `splitChunks` optimization for node modules containing comments, Webpack extracts those comments into a separate text file.
-Defaults, Pug plugin prevent to create such needless files.
+By default, the plugin don't create such unwanted text files.
-But if you want to extract files like `*.LICENSE.txt` then set this option to `true`:
+But if you want to extract files like `*.LICENSE.txt`, set this option to `true`:

 ```js
 const PugPlugin = require('pug-plugin');